The Prodigy UK tour dates, setlist and tickets explained

 23 – London O2 Academy, Brixton - 7pm

-The group has already played gigs in Sheffield, Liverpool and Leeds, but will continue with their tour in Birmingham on Saturday (16 July).
+The group has already played gigs in Sheffield, Liverpool, Leeds and Birmingham, but will continue with their tour in Newcastle on Monday (18 July).

 Ticket prices range from £51.90 to £67.65.